MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Visa Request:**

+    - If Visa is completed for this request, this stage will start, otherwise it will move to next stage.

     - Waiting to reject and cancel the Visa Request in the Leave request, once completed the stage then it will move to Travel Request.

       - *In The action field is following to,*